Rheumatological Conditions that Affect the Spine

 The most common patient is a female of childbearing years.
 This syndrome tends to get somewhat better with activity but most patients will have not engaged in exercise as this causes soreness and fatigue.
 These patients complain of stiffness and lethargy.
 Headaches, irritable bowel syndrome, and sleep disturbances are quite common; and this disorder is regularly associated with depression.
 For diagnosis, pain should be noted in all four quadrants of the body: legs, arms, pelvis, and central core, with eleven of eighteen “tender points” present in specific areas.
 Treatment is similar to that of chronic pain syndromes but exercise is essential to treat fibromyalgia.

-For additional resources on rheumatological conditions that affect the spine, or to discuss treatment options for autoimmune spinal disorders, please contact Dr. Donald Corenman, spine surgeon and neck specialist serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+For additional resources on rheumatological conditions that affect the spine, or to discuss treatment options for autoimmune spinal disorders, please contact Dr. Donald Corenman, spine surgeon and neck specialist offering diagnostic and surgical second opinions to patients in the USA and around the world.